MGrount/PlayerApp/README.md

 Areas for improvement include:

-* Exploring more efficient SQL solutions, such as sharding and improved indexes, to optimize querying performance.
+* Exploring more efficient SQL solutions, such as sharding and improved indexes if needed in the future, inorder to optimize querying performance.
 * The use of batching and pagination in order to fetch and store large sums of data.
-* Loading changed state without restarting the application
+* Loading changed state without restarting the application.
-* Parsing the file once by checking if it was changed
+* Parsing the file once by checking if it was changed.
+* Validation layer if requirements change in the future.
 * Metrics for measuring KPIs

 This project is licensed under the [MIT] - see the LICENSE.md file for details.